NhatMinh12/Reader-Web-Plugin/README.md

 ```
 npm run build
 ```
-This command will create a new folder, "build", in the "root" folder of your project directory.
+This command will create a new folder, "build", in your project directory.
 This is the folder we will upload to the browser.<br>

 2. Go to the extensions page of your browser.
 Here I'm using Microsoft Edge.